Thaghr/thaghr/README.md

 ---

-### 📬 Let's Connect
+### 📡 Let's Connect

-Feel free to reach out for collaborations, opportunities, or just a discussion about security.
+I'm always open to discussing new ideas, security challenges, and potential collaborations.
+If you're passionate about building a more secure digital world, let's talk.

 <p align="center">
   <a href="[YOUR_LINKEDIN_URL]">